Participant disclosure FAQs

 Also, newly eligible employees and new beneficiaries/alternate payees must receive the disclosure document before they are first able to direct investments in the plan.

 A9.
 The disclosure document is available on this website.
-Click the Plan Administration tab at the top of the screen and then select Plan Information.
-Click the Plan Features & Fee Disclosure link located on the green bar and then Participant Fee Disclosure.
+Click the Plan Administration tab at the top of the screen and then select Fee Disclosure from the secondary menu on the following page.

 A10.
 A notice must be provided to participants 30 to 90 days prior to the effective date of certain changes.
 We will provide you with a supplemental change notice document for this purpose and will incorporate the new information into the disclosure document for the next monthly update.

 A11.
-The following will require disclosure to participants:
+The following are examples of changes that will require disclosure to participants:

 - Changes to investment options offered in the plan (both adding or removing options)